yangjiao2/INTERVIEW-PREPARATION/💜k8s/kubernetes.md

 - providing Pods with an identity in the cluster
 - authenticate using ServiceAccounts and gain access to APIs that the ServiceAccount has been granted
 - role-based access control (RBAC)
-- each namespace a default ServiceAccount.
+- each namespace has a default ServiceAccount
+- use case: servce accounts with image pull secrets with private container registires

 `pod -o yaml | more | grep serviceAccount`
 ```